-What is the next book that you are writing and when will that be published?
+What is the next story that you’re writing and when will it be published?

 Posted in Interviews